tstih/more/README.md

 # Hierarchy

 You can use the `Hierarchy` control to visualise trees.
-The control only does the layouting; it expects your code to draw content inside events.
+The control only manages the layout; it expects your code to draw content inside events.

 ![](Images/hierarchy-1.jpg)